 Join us!
 As of September 2021 we are providing family programming outdoors, as weather permits.
 Our kick off begins Sunday September 19th with subsequent programming on the grounds of the Meeting House and in our Memorial Garden.
 Any and all are welcome!
 Our youth group (ages 14 to 19) is also off to an exciting start with a kick off event Sunday September 12th at Oakledge Park.
 For details of events, please contact Margo Whitcomb, Faith Development Assistant at email@example.com

-What follows is a sampler of activities thus far.
+What follows is a sampler of activities we’ve offered during this period..
 Please join us in the months ahead!